 CT Solar Lease 2 LLC uses the dollar-offset method for evaluating effectiveness of the interest rate swap agreements.
-The fair value may be sensitive to changes in interest rates.

 12. RELATED PARTY TRANSACTIONS AND OPERATING LEASES

 Due to Outside Agency

 The Green Bank utilizes the services of CI when needed for certain operating expenses.
 CI provides these services at cost and the Green Bank reimburses CI.
 Payments to CI include reimbursements for state sponsored training and the Employee Assistance Program benefit costs.
 Expenses billed to the Green Bank by CI totaled \$2,643 and \$5,021 for the years ended June 30, 2021 and 2020, respectively.
 As of June 30, 2021 and 2020, no amounts were due to CI.